 Food waste is the single largest component of our waste stream – which means reducing it must be a key part of any strategy to get to zero waste.
 Darden is working to tackle food waste on a variety of fronts.
 One way is to take steps to reduce the amount of food waste we generate, which we aim to do by using advance forecasting systems to effectively align distribution of food to our restaurants with the anticipated demand.

 Another way is to ensure that whenever we do have high-quality, surplus food, we donate it to hunger relief organizations to benefit people in need – rather than simply dispose of it.
-Last year alone, all Darden restaurants contributed nearly 10 million pounds of food through their Harvest program.
-Since its inception in 2003, the Harvest program has donated more than 77 million pounds of food with a fair market value of nearly $700 million to community food banks across the country.
-That’s the equivalent of 100 million meals over that time.
+Last year alone, all Darden restaurants contributed nearly eight million pounds of food through their Harvest program.
+Since its inception in 2003, the Harvest program has donated more than 115 million pounds of food to community food banks across the country.
+That’s the equivalent of nearly 96 million meals over that time.

 We are also working to develop an operational model for integrating organics recycling (or composting) into our restaurant operations over time.
 Audits of our waste stream indicate that there is the potential to divert up to 50% of our waste through organics recycling.
 However, achieving that potential is hindered by the relative lack of accessible, affordable organics recycling services available to date – though we expect the availability of these services will expand as a growing number of cities and states develop incentives or mandates for organics recycling.